nightmare224/url-shortner/README.md

     kubernetes/           # Contain the Ansible script to deploy Kubernetes cluster and
                           # depoly url-shortener on Kubernetes. (assignment 3.2).

-  url-shortener/          # Contain the common source that would be used in both docker and kubernetes
+  url-shortener/          # Contain the common source that would be used in both docker and kubernetes.
     api/                  # The source code of api-service, including Dockerfile. authenenticator/      # The source code of authenticator-service, including Dockerfile. db/                   # The Dockerfile of database.